spacebarchat/docs/docs/setup/hosting.md

 - Specialized website hosting services, that don't give you root access to a server
 - Online code collaboration sites like [**replit**](https://replit.com) or [**glitch**](https://glitch.com)
+- Hosting with ngrok - you will not be able to use attachments (send files/images) as you do not have a static domain name